auth0/Auth0.swift/V2_MIGRATION_GUIDE.md

 ```
 </details>

-## Behavior changes
+## Behavior Changes

 ### Web Auth

 #### Supported JWT signature algorithms

 ID Tokens signed with the HS256 algorithm are no longer allowed.
-This is because HS256 is a symmetric algorithm, which is not suitable for public clients like mobile apps.
-The only algorithm supported now is RS256, an asymmetric algorithm.
+This is because HS256 is a symmetric algorithm, which is not suitable for public clients like mobile apps.The only algorithm supported now is RS256, an asymmetric algorithm.

 If your app is using HS256, you'll need to switch it to RS256 in the dashboard or login will fail with an error: